How does IDD therapy treatment actually work – and is it safe?

 • Explain what to expect and answer questions

-Common experiences: temporary post-treatment soreness (like you’ve stretched), which usually settles quickly.
+Common experiences post IDD therapy treatment : include; temporary post-treatment soreness (like you’ve stretched), which usually settles quickly.

-Who it may not suit: people with spinal fractures, active cancer, severe osteoporosis, recent spinal surgery, pregnancy, or certain other conditions.
-We screen for these during assessment.
+Who it may not suit: people with spinal fractures, active cancer, severe osteoporosis, recent spinal surgery with metal implants , and pregnancy We screen for these during assessment.

 Request a free information pack